5 min read

 You will also need the annual interest rate.
 The company should include this information when you sign up for a card.
 It will also be printed on your credit card bill.
 The interest rate may be listed as APR.
 The interest rate may also change over time.
 Many credit card companies will advertise a lower interest rate for the first year or six months.
 A variable APR will then apply at the end of this trial period, so be sure you have the correct interest rate on hand.

 It’s important to note that credit card companies charge interest by the day, not by year.
 That means you will accrue interest every day the debt remains outstanding, instead of taking on interest at the end of the year.
-Consult with your bank or credit union to find out which days are included in the billing period.
-Some lending institutions may exclude holidays and weekends.
+Consult with your bank or credit union to find out the number of days that are included in the billing cycle.
+Some lending institutions may exclude holidays and weekends, which means the daily interest rate won’t be applied on these days.

 To calculate credit card interest, divide your interest rate, or APR, by 365 for each day of the year.
-This is known as the periodic interest rate or daily interest rate.
+This is known as the daily periodic rate.

 For example, if you have an APR of 6.5%, you will create this equation: 6.5%/365.
 The total is approximately 0.018% or 0.00018, which is your daily interest rate.